harrypaas1/fast-neural-network/README.md

 ```cpp
 map<string,double> scores = Network::cross_validate<MLPNetwork>(data, hidden_layer_sizes, num_epochs, learningrate, num_folds, activation);
 ```
-This code performs cross-validation on the specified dataset using an MLP network with the specified hyperparameters.
+This code performs k-fold cross-validation on the specified dataset using an MLP network with the specified hyperparameters.
 The "num_folds" parameter specifies the number of folds to use in cross-validation.
 Output:

 ```output